tlimato/Quake-III-Fast-Inverse-Square/README.md

 y = y * ( threehalfs - ( x2 * y * y ) );   // 1st iteration
 ```

 This line of code represents a single iteration of Newton's method for refining the approximation of the inverse square root.
-The mathematical basis of which is follows:
+The mathematical basis of this is as follows:

 Given the function: